rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

   parent container (inner type-2), or a descendant of said container (inner type-1 or type-2).

+Note that two sections have identical parent containers, if (and only if) the subsequent section is a type-2 section.
+In all other cases, the inner section's parent container is a descendant of the corresponding parent section.

 **CLARIFICATION**
 The default scope of an inner section begins and ends inside of, or with the default scope of its parent section.
 Because of that, a parent section is open